Motor racing-Formula One driver and constructor standings

 LONDON, Feb 3 McLaren's 2017 Formula One car will be a break with the past, and the era of now-departed boss Ron Dennis, the team said on Friday.

-Nov 13 Provisional driver and constructor standings after the Abu Dhabi Formula One Grand Prix on Sunday.
+Oct 30 Driver and constructor standings after the Formula One Indian Grand Prix at the Buddh International Circuit in New Delhi on Sunday

 LONDON, Feb 3 McLaren's 2017 Formula One car will be a break with the past, and the era of now-departed boss Ron Dennis, the team said on Friday.